readysettech/proxysql_scheduler/README.md

 2. If `mode=(All|HealthCheck)` -  Query `mysql_servers` and check all servers that have `comment='Readyset` (case insensitive) and `hostgroup=readyset_hostgroup`.
 For each server it checks if it can connect to Readyset and validate if `Snapshot Status` is `Completed`.
 In case it cannot connect or Readyset is still performing snapshot it adjust the server status to `SHUNNED` in ProxySQL.
 3. If `mode=(All|QueryDiscovery)` Query the table `stats_mysql_query_digest` finding queries executed at `source_hostgroup` by `readyset_user` and validates if each query is supported by Readyset.
 The rules to order queries are configured by [Query Discovery](#query-discovery) configurations.
 3. If the query is supported it adds a cache in Readyset by executing `CREATE CACHE FROM __query__`.
-4. If `warmup_time` is NOT configure, a new query rule will be added redirecting this query to Readyset
+4. If `warmup_time_s` is NOT configure, a new query rule will be added redirecting this query to Readyset
-5. If `warmup_time` is configured, a new query rule will be added to mirror this query to Readyset.
+5. If `warmup_time_s` is configured, a new query rule will be added to mirror this query to Readyset.
 The query will still be redirected to the original hostgroup
-6. Once `warmup_time` seconds has elapsed since the query was mirrored, the query rule will be updated to redirect the query to Readyset instead of mirroring.
+6. Once `warmup_time_s` seconds has elapsed since the query was mirrored, the query rule will be updated to redirect the query to Readyset instead of mirroring.